google/WebFundamentals/src/_langs/en/shows/udacity/courses/responsive-images.markdown

   instructor: samdutton
   preview:
     youtube: 1Pxj9955I2c
+nofeed: true
 date: 2015-03-12 00:00:00
 article:
   written_on: 2015-03-12
   updated_on: 2015-03-12
 ---

 Did you know that images account for more than **60%** of the bytes on average needed to load a web page?

 In this course you will learn how to work with images on the modern web, so